rangamboa/training-calorie-tracker/README.md

 We initially conceived of an app that would receive user input to provide recipes and nutritional information to supplement their workout.
 After the initial Manatee Tank meeting with instructors and getting feedback on the originality of the app, we pivoted slightly and modified our goal to be more lighthearted. **Calorie Replacer** will take simple information from the user in the form of height, weight, age, gender and exercise regimen and return a random link to a recipe which should provide an equal number of calories to what was lost during the exercise.
 Many exercise apps are solely focused on the tracking and burning of calories; Calorie Replacer fully acknowledges that and will further suggest a variety of ways to get those calories back in a hurry.

+Calorie Replacer is made with HTML, the UIkit CSS library, and jQuery.

 ## User Flow

 Calorie Replacer has a four-part flow.